Now that you have the player model flexes, you can use them as a reference in order to flex your item.

 In this exemple, the first flex is CloseLidLo.
 So you'll rename your shape key to match that.

-Check if your item needs to be edited to match the new flex.
+Now you can check if your item needs to be edited to match the new flex.
 If it does, just go to edit mode while having your shapekey selected.
 Be sure to not edit the basis key, as it'll apply the change to every keys.

 Make the modifications and go back to object mode.